Overview

 extend()

-Extend a plugin with custom options:Plugin Structure
+Extend a plugin with custom options or elements (UI):Defining Elements

-Handle plugin-specific events:Plugin Shortcuts
+Handle plugin-specific events:Plugin shortcuts

 Most plugins support these common options:Display configuration -